ernst-kion-ext/certmanager-frontend/README.md

 - Custom error handling and logging via `utilities.py`.
 - Certificate metadata extraction centralized in `certificate_details.py`.
 - Environment selection and key lists managed via `config.yml`.
-- API key must be specified in plaintext in a file called `apikey` in the `server` folder.

 ### External Dependencies